 Best Combat Sport for Discipline and Spirituality

 Aikido is a Japanese Martial Art also known as “the way of harmony of spirit”.
-It is an art that doesn’t look to treat violence with violence but rather with spherical movements through which an attacker’s aggressive force is turned against themselves.
+It is a martials art discipline that doesn’t look to treat violence with violence but rather with spherical movements through which an attacker’s aggressive force is turned against themselves.
 Using an opponent’s momentum is key for Aikido’s main techniques.

 Aikido practices techniques against a variety of attacks such as kicks, punches, strikes, single-hand or two-hand grabs from the front or rear, chokes, multiple person attacks, and attacks with weapons.
 Students of Aikido are taught to always attempt to resolve the conflict in a non-lethal, non-disruptive, yet effective manner.